-The mean prospective resources in mapped leads and prospects are estimated as 4.1 billion boe.
+The mean prospective resources in mapped leads and prospects are estimated as 3.7 billion boe.
+This has reduced by 0.4 billion boe from 2019.
 This is supplemented by an additional mean prospective resource of 11.2 billion boe estimated to reside in plays outside of mapped leads and prospects.
-These estimates when expressed in boe terms are unchanged since the end 2017 estimates, although revisions have been made to the estimated proportions of oil and gas (see section 5).
+The plays estimates when expressed in boe terms are unchanged since the end 2017 estimates, although revisions have been made to the estimated proportions of oil and gas (see section 5).
 Ultimately the Yet-to-Find potential of the UK Continental Shelf will be determined by activity levels.
-The ultimate volume that can be delivered will depend critically on how industry generates new targets, the efficiency of resource progression from plays through to drill-ready prospects and the industry maintaining its 'social licence to operate'.
-The number of drill-ready prospects at the current rates of drilling activity is unlikely to deliver industry's current Key Performance Indicator of discovering an additional resource of 200 million boe per year (as a five-year rolling average) through exploration.
+The ultimate volume that can be delivered will depend critically on how industry generates new targets, the efficiency of resource progression from plays through to drill-ready prospects and the industry maintaining its 'social license to operate'.
+Possible, future licensing rounds can in principle continue in alignment with UK climate objectives, but that a checkpoint should be introduced.